RitaH0/FemmeHacks/README.md

-# FemmeHacks
-# Trip planner and expense tracker
+# Trip planner and expense tracker - FemmeHacks

 ## Description
 Firstly ,this app allows users to create a travel plan by first choosing the duration (number of days) of the trip.
 Users can either view the overall plan